chembl/FPSim2/docs/user_guide/tversky.md

 results = fpe.tversky(query, 0.7, 0.5, 0.5, n_workers=1)
 ```

 > **Tip:** *n_workers* parameter can be used to split a single query into multiple threads to speed up the seach.
-This is specially useful on big datasets.
+This is specially useful when searching big datasets.

 ## On disk